lukehollenback/bsd-socker/readme.md

 ![Status: Abandoned](https://img.shields.io/badge/Status-Abandoned-red.svg)

-_2/9/2020 Author's Note: I do not plan to pick this project back up again.
+_2/9/2020 Author's Note ↝ I do not plan to pick this project back up again.
 A significant amount of its functionality – such as sniffing packets containing payloads in a variety of formats and determining many details about them – is complete.
 Other features, such as injection, are not – but should be easy to